 Sharon joined the University of Lincoln in 2012 having previously worked at the Royal Brompton Hospital, Royal Marsden Hospital, The Heart Hospital (UCH) and GOSH across both cardio thoracic and respiratory directorates.
-She is involved in developing the biosciences teaching in both undergraduate and postgraduate programmes within the school of Health and Social care.
-She is programme lead for the MSc Advanced Clinical Practice (ACP).
-Sharon achieved a MA in International Higher Education at Nottingham in 2012, and is working towards completing her educational research studies with a PhD in Education at the University of Lincoln.
-She is an active member of AAPE, the BiNE network, and is a fellow of the HEA.School Staff List Make an Enquiry
+She is involved in developing the biosciences teaching in both undergraduate and postgraduate programmes within the school of Health and Social Care.
+She is programme lead for the MSc Advanced Clinical Practice.
+Sharon achieved an MA in International Higher Education at Nottingham in 2012, and is working towards completing her educational research studies with a PhD in Education at the University of Lincoln.
+She is an active member of AAPE, the BiNE network, and is a fellow of the HEA.Academic Staff List Make an Enquiry

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.

 -We utsilise a multiprofessional approach to teaching and learning, with subject experts delivering content and assessing modular assignments.
 As a student of the programme, you will work in small groups to benefit from a multi system/clinical field perspective, embedding critical thinking with application of self, and ownership of your own advanced practice learning journey.

 -A fully embedded tripartite student support network is established between the programme lead, the student, and the stakeholder NHS Trust.
 This engagement with all NHS Trusts can benefit the students in terms of support and supervision they receive and optional visits to other clinical fields.